 The Norwegian School of Management will have the right to use theses or parts of theses for educational purposes.
-The theses may also be used in research projects conducted by the School's faculty.

-Beyond that, the students have complete copyright.
-The thesis must be available for other students in the library.
+The theses may also be used in research projects conducted by the school's faculty.
+Beyond this the students have complete copyright.
+The thesis must be available for other students at the library.